kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README-FLOW.md

   - After activation and after array-item add, validation runs post-nav to flag required fields.

 - `renderAllGroups: true`
-  - All optional object/array groups render recursively by default.
+  - Optional object/array groups render recursively by default, except optional object children inside array items remain inactive until explicitly activated or data exists.
-  - Base data includes all nested objects and arrays present in the schema (arrays initialized to `[]`).
+  - Base data includes all objects/arrays; arrays initialized to `[]`.
-  - Required arrays-of-objects auto-add a first item.
+  - When an optional array-of-objects is activated (via sidebar), one item is auto-added if the array is empty (data-first).
-  - The sidebar includes nested object children under array items.
+  - The sidebar lists nested object children under array items.